 After your arrival at the station, you will be provided with a transfer to the Ger camp, where you will have a chance to freshen up and eat a hearty breakfast before enjoying the beauty of the world famous Gorkhi Terelj National Park.
 Lunch is followed by walking in the hills, an excursion to Turtle Rock and a meditation centre, before returning for an evening meal and overnight stay.

-Breakfast is followed by free time to explore, and enjoy, the local area and relax.
-You will have the opportunity to visit a local herdsman’s family to see the fascinating daily life of Mongolia's nomads, before being transferred back to your hotel in Ulan Bator.
+After breakfast you will have the opportunity to visit the famous Genghis Khan Statue Complex that includes a museum and a scenic view from the top of the statue.
+Additionally, you will meet a local herdsman’s family to see the fascinating daily life of Mongolia's nomads, before being transferred back to your hotel in Ulan Bator.

 After breakfast you will have the morning to explore, before embarking on a half day tour on which you will have the opportunity to see the city’s unique monuments, along with time to browse in local art, antique and cashmere shops before visiting Zaisan Hill to view a panorama of the city.